SamMed05/sm_blog/_posts/2021-07-31-how-i-made-experience-musical-video-cover.markdown

 The technique used to hit it is particular and took me a few days to learn it.
 Again, excuse any error please, I am clearly a novice drum player.

 {: .box-note}
-<span class="iconify" data-icon="icon-park-outline:thinking-problem"></span> A curiosity: this hitting technique is also used in the "pizzica salentina", a Salento type of tarantella, a dance technique practiced particularly in southern Italy.
+<span class="material-icons-outlined">quiz</span> A curiosity: this hitting technique is also used in the "pizzica salentina", a Salento type of tarantella, a dance technique practiced particularly in southern Italy.

 Finally, I used the free Sonatina Cello sample library and FL Studio to add digitally the sound of the cello because I don’t have it too.
 To do this, I listened to the song and tried to guess by ear the right notes. <br>
 I think I they are exactly like the original, but I could be wrong.
 Furthermore, sometimes I intentionally changed a bit the notes for some instruments for practical reasons.